SashimiSaketoro/blt-burn/docs/API_REFERENCE.md

 - And many more formats

 **Installation**:
-FFmpeg is automatically installed during `cargo build` if not found on your system.
+FFmpeg installation is handled interactively when running the `ingest` binary:
+- Interactive prompts to install, skip, or retry
+- Use `--auto-install-ffmpeg` for non-interactive environments
+- Use `--no-audio-video` to disable video/audio support entirely
-The installation script supports:
+- The installation script supports:
   - macOS (Homebrew)
   - Ubuntu/Debian (apt)
   - Fedora/RHEL/CentOS (dnf)
   - Arch/Manjaro (pacman)
   - Windows (winget or manual)

 #### Binary Pre-Tokenizer
 ```rust